lavarajallu/NetInfo_Status/README.md

 # NetInfo_Status
+Working iOS & android
 Here this is used to when we are having net connection fine other wise showing text

 Step 1:
 First we have to Create Project like  react-native init SampleProject